-To update drivers and utilities:
+To update drivers and utilities, perform the following steps:

 - 1. From the Dell OpenManage Server Assistant main screen, select the option for updating drivers and utilities - 2.
 Select the system model number from the drop-down box - 3.
 Select the type of drivers or utilities that you want to update. - 4.
 Click Continue - 5.
 Select each driver or utility that you want to update.